home-assistant/developers.home-assistant/docs/core/entity/weather.md

 | wind_bearing | float or string | `None` | The current wind bearing in azimuth angle (degrees) or 1-3 letter cardinal direction.
 | forecast | array | `None` | Daily or Hourly forecast data.

+### Unit Conversion

 Properties have to follow the units mentioned on the respective unit of measurement in the table.

+For the user, properties will be presented according to the unit system set by the user.

+The user also has the option to override the units for each weather entity.

 ### Forecast